 Also of interest is that Jasper has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Jasper home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jasper residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jasper include Scots-Irish, English, German, and Scottish.
+Important ancestries of people in Jasper include Scots-Irish, English, German, and European.

 The most common language spoken in Jasper is English.
 Other important languages spoken here include African languages and Hebrew.